lichtkind/Perl6-Math-Matrix/README.md

 !LATER!
 =======

-This repo will be the new home [this project](https://github.com/pierre-vigier/Perl6-Math-Matrix).
+This repo will be the new home and successor of [this project](https://github.com/pierre-vigier/Perl6-Math-Matrix).

 SYNOPSIS
 ========